 For this DIY backdrop project get “flat” paint and primer.
 I encourage you to use exterior paint as it is more durable.

-The paint department can be confusing so don’t hesitate to inquire with the professionals at your hardware store.
+The paint department can be confusing, so don’t hesitate to inquire with the professionals at your hardware store.

 - Primer - Use a flat white paint/primer combo.
 I watered down my primer and applied it in layers to start the texturing of my canvas immediately.

 - Paint - This is the fun part, picking the color!
 I used two different shades of Behr green for my backdrop, which I textured in different ways.
-You can use whatever color or colors you wish but you’ll need at least two quarts of paint to cover a 9x12 backdrop.
+You can use whatever color or colors you wish, but you’ll need at least two quarts of paint to cover a 9x12' backdrop.

 - Extras - Don’t forget to get a paint can opener and stir sticks.
 You can usually find these for free at the paint counter of Home Depot.

-- Time Needed - You can do this whole project in a day if you’d like or take your time and spread it out over a couple of days.
+- Time Needed - You can do this whole project in a day if you’d like, or take your time and spread it out over a couple of days.
 You’ll need to allow 24 hours for your backdrop to dry before using it.

 Mise en Place [mi zɑ̃ ˈplas]

 If you ever worked in or around a kitchen, you probably heard this French phrase.
-It essentially means “Everything in its place”.
+It essentially means “Everything in its place.”

 Take a second to clean your work area.
-Sweep the work surface, lay out all of your paint, tools, and trays, and plan ahead for washing brushes, rollers, etc. The few minutes it takes to do this will make your time painting and a lot more fun!
+Sweep the work surface, lay out all of your paint, tools, and trays, and plan ahead for washing brushes, rollers, etc. The few minutes it takes to do this will make your time painting a lot more fun!

 Step One: Lay out plastic sheeting and tape it all the way around.

 I taped mine down all the way around with painter’s tape.
-You could simply just lay it out and hold the corners in place with something heavy but I preferred the extra security of having it all taped and flat so I didn’t have to worry about it again.
+You could simply just lay it out and hold the corners in place with something heavy, but I preferred the extra security of having it all taped and flat so I didn’t have to worry about it again.

 Step Two: Lay out the canvas.

-Using a roller brush, cover the entire canvas with a couple of layers with diluted primer (at least 15-20% water).
+Using a roller brush, cover the entire canvas with a couple of layers of diluted primer (at least 15-20% water).
 Allow the primer to dry for 20 minutes between coats and an hour before applying any paint.

 I applied my primer with this in mind, making sure to cover the entire canvas but texturing the outside edges more heavily with alternating and sweeping strokes of the roller.